 How expensive is Copenhagen?

 After I published photos from Copenhagen on Instagram, some of my followers DMed me and asked, whether Copenhagen is as expensive as everybody says.
 Well, I must confirm that everything people are talking about is true – Copenhagen is expensive even for Londoners.
 However, you don’t have to spend a fortune in Copenhagen to enjoy your stay in the city and there are ways to visit Copenhagen on a budget.
-Especially if you’re planning to visit some of the alternative things to do in Copenhagen, as alternative attractions are often free!
-I will write a separate post about prices in Copenhagen and will leave a link here (very soon).
+Especially if you’re planning to visit some of the unusual things to do in Copenhagen, as non-touristy attractions are often free!

 Even though the flights to Copenhagen are normally quite affordable (especially with Ryanair), hotels are really expensive.
 We stayed in a hotel called Moxy, which was just 8 minutes away (by train) from the central train station in Copenhagen.
 Getting there was very easy and also, the hotel was very modern, had a great breakfast and overall, left a wonderful impression.
 It wasn’t that expensive as well – in fact, it was one of the cheapest hotels in Copenhagen – we only paid about £100 per night (that’s cheap in Denmark).
 Prepare to spend at least 300DKK per person per day for meals in Copenhagen (that’s about 36 GBP).
 However, if you go to a nice restaurant, 1 dish will likely cost that much.
 That’s why so many people come to Copenhagen for a weekend and not any longer – even a weekend in Copenhagen is already pricey!